PART 26 - CASE MANAGEMENT – PRELIMINARY STAGE

 (Rule 7.10 makes provision for the Production Centre)

 (1) This rule applies where the claim is for an amount of money in the County Court, specified or unspecified.

 (2) If at any time

-before the service of a notice by the court under rule 26.3(1A) a proper officer considers that the claim should be referred to a judge for directions, the proper officer may transfer the proceedings to the preferred court or the defendant’s home court or such other court as may be appropriate.
+before the service of a notice by the court under rule 26.3(1A) a court officer considers that the claim should be referred to a judge for directions, the court officer may send the proceedings to the preferred court or the defendant’s home court or such other court as may be appropriate.

-(3) Subject to paragraph (5), if the defendant is an individual and the claim is for a specified sum of money, the court will, at the relevant time, transfer the claim to the defendant’s home court (save that where there are two or more defendants, one or more of whom are individuals, the court will transfer the claim to the home court of the defendant who first files his defence).
+(3) Subject to paragraph (5), if the defendant is an individual, at the relevant time the claim will be sent to the defendant’s home court (save that where there are two or more defendants, one or more of whom are individuals, the claim will be sent to the home court of the defendant who first files their defence).

-(4) Subject to paragraph (5), in any other claim to which this rule applies, the court will, at the relevant time, transfer the claim to the preferred court.
+(4) Subject to paragraph (5), in any other claim to which this rule applies, the court will, at the relevant time, send the claim to the preferred court.

-(5) If a defendant under paragraph (3) or a claimant under paragraph (4) has specified a court other than the preferred court on their directions questionnaire, the court will transfer the claim to that court.
+(5) If a defendant under paragraph (3) or a claimant under paragraph (4) has specified a court other than the preferred court on their directions questionnaire, the claim will be sent to that court.

 (6) The relevant time for the purposes of this rule is when –